-Israel Culture 101 is my take on the Israeli people and their customs as I experienced them during my travels.
+Israel Culture 101 is my take on the Israeli people and their customs through my perspective initially as a visitor and then as a resident of this country.

-Israelis love to boogie; Dance is a very significant part of Israeli Culture.
+Israelis love to boogie; Israeli dance is a very significant part of Israeli Culture.
 Since Biblical times, the Jewish people have expressed joy through dance.
 Throughout the centuries, dance has become a part of religious, communal, and family celebrations.

 Tar’but Yisraelit (Israel Culture in Hebrew)